 If you prefer an open-book approach to your finances, the construction manager model is designed for you.
 A CM typically works for a fixed fee, acting as an extension of your own team.
 This means all the actual project costs—from labor to materials—are passed directly to you with full transparency.
 There’s no mystery about markups.
 Better yet, any cost savings a CM negotiates with subcontractors or suppliers are passed directly back to you, the homeowner.
 This structure gives you a clear view of where every dollar is going and ensures your manager’s primary goal is to protect your financial interests throughout the project.

-Who Is Right for Your Chicagoland Remodel?
+Which Pro Is Right for Your Remodel?

 Deciding between a construction manager and a general contractor isn’t just about the size of your project—it’s about how you want to approach it.
 The right professional for your remodel depends on the scope, complexity, and how involved you want to be in the day-to-day decisions.
 Whether you’re dreaming of a spa-like bathroom or a brand-new second story, understanding your project’s specific needs is the first step.